machal/cssmine-content/zmeny-6.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If we choose to leave out browsers that have minimal usage, we can drop `-moz`,
 `-o` and sometimes even `-ms` prefixes.
-However, out is reasonable to generate
+However, it is reasonable to generate
 these vendor prefixes automatically, using a tool meant just for that.

 To avoid declaring all properties manually, in the past we used CSS preprocessor